 Chairo Christian School is a growing non-denominational Christian school, with over 1,500 Kinder to Year 12 students attending five picturesque campuses in West and South Gippsland, the Latrobe Valley and the south eastern outskirts of Melbourne.

-Some key responsibilities include:
+Some key responsibilities will include:

 The successful candidate will have the following: